“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 people silhouetted in the archway of a castle

 Last week, my husband and I visited Marburg, the town where we first met.
-In 2017, Marburg will join many cities in Germany in a celebration of Martin Luther and the 500th anniversary of the Reformation.
+In 2017, Marburg joined many cities in Germany in a celebration of Martin Luther and the 500th anniversary of the Reformation.
 Belief, politics, power all mixed together to shape Europe’s history.

 Living in Germany makes me wonder: if religious faith has such a strong influence in the world, isn’t it a priority to learn more?
 How will we (and the next generations) be able to talk about such sensitive topics without having the language, frameworks, or empathy to understand one another?

-For readers and writers, a novel is an ideal way to develop empathy and practice that mantra of peace-making amidst diversity: “What might [fill in the blank] be true of?”
+For readers and writers, a novel is an ideal way to develop empathy and practice that mantra of peace-making amidst diversity: “What might ____________ be true of?”

-What other recent novels would you recommend for readers who want the inside experience of a particular faith?
+What books would you recommend for readers who want to see what faith feels like from the inside?

 Facebook